Eightscer/wavtone/README.md

 ### Current Issues ###

-- Output WAV file is unrecognizable to some applications (e.g. Audacity, which will view it as a blank WAV file)
 - All but sine waveforms are inaccurate in that the output tone will be at a slightly lower frequency than specified from the user